AOE Ambassadors

 - The Spring College of Engineering Open House showcase

-- Leading tours of the AOE Department for prospective students and their families
+- Presenting information sessions about the AOE Department for prospective students and their families

 - The Fall COE Welcome Event for incoming first-year and transfer students